Explorers 2022-2023

 Bells: “Who Did Swallow Jonah?”

-I created this colour coded music sheet for the song “Who Did Swallow Jonah?” and the girls followed the coloured notes on it, ringing their bell when their colour was next.
+Luanne created a colour-coded music sheet for the song “Who Did Swallow Jonah?” so the girls could follow the coloured notes to ring their bell when their colour was next.
 We will need a few more practices before we get the beat down!
 LOL

 Mar.
 13 — No meeting — March Break.